ddovod/.emacs.d/elpa/dired+-readme.txt

  ***** NOTE: The following functions defined in `dired.el' have
              been REDEFINED or ADVISED HERE:

- `dired'                   - Doc string: non-positive prefix arg.
+ `dired'                   - Handle non-positive prefix arg.
  `dired-do-delete'         - Display message to warn that marked,
                              not flagged, files will be deleted.
  `dired-do-flagged-delete' - Display message to warn that flagged,